The Netherlands was where I learned how to travel.

 As you guys know, I always try to cover all possible budgets in my breakdowns, so I’ll kick things off by focusing on the backpackers among us.
 If you’re on a tight budget and want to spend as little as possible on travel, these are my accommodation recommendations for keeping costs low.

 Couchsurfing exists in the Netherlands, and allows you to stay with a local for free, sleeping on their couch, and gaining a more authentic look into life in this country.
 This is probably going to appeal more to my younger readers, as you can imagine it’s not the most comfortable of circumstances, but if you’re willing to sacrifice a little, you’ll be able to keep your travel costs low.
-You can search for potential hosts in the Netherlands here.
+You can search for potential hosts in the Netherlands on the Couchsurfing site.

 Housesitting is another option, which is more suitable for those of you who prefer a little more comfort in your life.
 Through a housesitting website, you’ll be able to apply to take care of somebody’s house for free while they’re away, usually looking after their pets, too.
 It’s best for long-term travellers or retirees, as you can’t pick and choose dates and destinations, so you need to have a lot of flexibility as to where you go and at what time of year.
 If you do have that freedom, it’s a wonderful way to cut down your travel expenses, soak up some home comforts (some of my friends have landed gigs housesitting in castles!), and live like a local for a while.
 Trusted Housesitters is one of the best sites for getting started with housesitting.